rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematics-central-limit-theorem-2.md

 **When it does'n apply ?**

-One of the drawback of CLIT is , it is statistics, and statistics..
+One of the drawback of CLT is , it is statistics, and statistics..

 > There are three kinds of lies: lies, damned lies, and statistics
 >   - Benjamin Disraeli